Keir Starmer Faces Internal Labour Criticism Over Mandelson Appointment and Vetting Process

 Key Facts

-- Starmer's team met at Chequers to plan for the coming weeks amid uncertainty about his future as prime minister.
+- Starmer's allies met at Chequers to discuss strategy amid speculation about his future as prime minister.

-- There has been increasing speculation among Labour MPs regarding Starmer's judgment and leadership.
+- There has been increasing speculation among Labour MPs about Starmer's judgment and leadership this week.

-- Rishi Sunak described the Mandelson appointment as a 'grave lapse of political judgment.'
+- Rishi Sunak described Mandelson's appointment as a 'grave lapse of political judgment.'

 What Happened

-Keir Starmer is facing internal criticism and calls for resignation from some Labour MPs following the appointment of Peter Mandelson, while maintaining that most of his party supports him.
+Keir Starmer has faced calls for his resignation from some Labour MPs following controversy over the appointment and vetting of Peter Mandelson as US ambassador.
+Starmer and his allies have denied any wrongdoing and insist most of the party supports his leadership.

 Why It Matters